Understanding the world with Science

 People management

-Graduate students advising
+Undergraduate and graduate students advising

 Project and paper writing

-Software skils: Excel, SPSS, MySQL, R, QGIS
+Software skills: Excel, SPSS, MySQL, R, QGIS

-Posdoc researcher
+Postdoc researcher

 Project managing